Corneal Abrasion Treatment

 - Do not rub your eye.

-Most people fully recover from minor corneal abrasions, with no permanent eye damage.
+Most people fully recover from minor corneal abrasions without permanent eye damage.
 However, deeper scratches can cause corneal infections, cornea erosion, or scarring of the cornea.
 If not treated properly, these complications can result in long-term vision problems.
 Any unusual symptoms, including a recurrence of pain following healing, should be reported to your eye doctor.